BESSER-PEARL/B-OCL-Interpreter/README.md

 of our Python-based personal interpretation of a "Universal Modeling Language"

 ## Basic Installation
 We have tested B-OCL with python 3.9+.
-We recommend creating a virtual environment (e.g. `venv <https://docs.python.org/3/tutorial/venv.html>`_, `conda <https://docs.conda.io/en/latest/>`_).
+We recommend creating a virtual environment using `venv <https://docs.python.org/3/tutorial/venv.html>`_, or
+`conda <https://docs.conda.io/en/latest/>`_).

 Dependencies